-With no new Medigap Plan F’s available after 2020, we are constantly asked if Medicare Supplement F or G is the right way to go.
+With no new Medigap Plan Fs available after 2020 for most people, whether to get Medicare Supplement F or G is one of the biggest questions.
 Our clients also want to know if Plan F will increase in price after 2020.
-While no one can answer the second question with certainty, we can help guide you to a smart decision with the information we do know.
-It may require a little math but don’t worry, we will help you calculate which is the better deal.
+While no one can answer the second question with certainty, we can help guide you to a smart decision with the information available.

 Medigap Plan G Vs F Benefit Details

-Below is a chart we put together with the main benefits covered by Medicare Supplement Plans G and F. As you will see, they mirror each other in all benefits except for how they handle the Part B deductible cost.
+We put together a chart with the main benefits covered by Medicare Supplement Plans G and F. As you will see, they mirror each other in all benefits except for how they handle the Part B deductible cost.
 Check it out then meet us at the bottom for our recommendations.